nanjizal/fracs/README.md

 ```

 ( The code to deal with input string number Exponent is ported, but has been left private, and is not connected or setup for use.
-but should be easy to implement from commited code. )
+Should be easy to implement from commited code. )